linuxaustralia/constitution_and_policies/event-checklist.md

 ##Setting up financials
 Once your event subcommittee has formed, Linux Australia will discuss financial arrangements with you and set expectations around the level of profit from your event that will be returned to Linux Australia to cover administrative costs.

-You will be provided with access to two systems for financial administration, being;
+The Linux Australia Council will provide you with access to two systems for financial administration, being;
 * Westpac online banking
 * Xero for accounting and general ledger functions

 A Council member or delegate will provide instructions and an overview on how to use the financial systems.

-In order to gain access to Westpac, you will need to provide the following information to [the Linux Australia Treasurer](mailto:treasurer@linux.org.au);
+In order to gain access to Westpac, the team members with financial responsibility will need to provide the following information to [the Linux Australia Treasurer](mailto:treasurer@linux.org.au);

 * Westpac customer number (obtained by providing 100 points of ID at a Westpac branch - passport, driver's licence, Medicare card etc.)
 * Date of Birth
 * Mobile number
 * Full legal name
 * preferred email address

 It is expected that your event subcommittee will provide budgets for review by the Council, to ensure strong financial oversight.
 Budgetary guidelines are dealt with in detail in the [event subcommittee policy](subcommittee_policy_v2.md).